 Lack of Interest

 If you’ve lived with your cat for at least a few months, you should know all about their favorite activities.
 Maybe they love playing with catnip mice or chasing the dog’s tail.
-They might greet you with a leg rub every time you come home or choose to lay on your lap while you watch TV.
+They might greet you with a leg rub every time you come home or choose to lie on your lap while you watch TV.
 If any of those things change, it could be because your cat is depressed.
 Depression can cause a cat to feel listless and uninterested in everything they used to enjoy.

 What Can You Do?